rodri2d2/FlutterMoveApp/README.md

 ```

-> NOTE: App not finished yet
+> NOTE: Even if this app is already finish, during my Flutter learnging path it will keep improving...

 ### This app will implement: